-Stephanie Hills has had thirty years' experience working with people in distress, both as a social worker and a counsellor.
+Stephanie Hills has had nearly forty years’ experience working with people in distress, both as a social worker and a counsellor.
 A large part of her work has comprised using narrative and art therapy to help people move on from depression, eating disorders and other long-term problems.
 She has also worked successfully with children and with couples experiencing relationship difficulties.

 What can I expect from counselling?

 Counselling is an opportunity to explore your life’s issues in a confidential, respectful and accepting atmosphere.
 The counsellor may use various techniques such as art or movement, or may ask questions that help you think about your difficulties in a new way.
 The aim is to help you find ways forward that suit you, and free you from restricting ways that you may have been looking at things.